What It Means to "Fly Standby" and How to Do It

-There's something serendipitous about travel, and nothing exemplifies the term more so than showing up to the airport without a ticket and hoping to get somewhere.
+There's something serendipitous about travel, and nothing exemplifies the term more than showing up at the airport without a ticket and hoping to get somewhere.
 Flying standby was once just that: a method of saving big bucks on airfare when your schedule was immensely flexible.

 Sadly, those days are gone.
-Across the board, U.S. legacy airlines (as well as most international airlines) have stopped the process of letting travelers fly without a pre-purchased ticket.
+Across the board, U.S. legacy airlines (as well as most international airlines) have stopped letting travelers fly without a pre-purchased ticket.

-With all of these changes, here's what you need to know about flying standby now.
+Here's what you need to know about flying standby

 Can I still fly standby?